 Note: ID Clusters hold great potential to integrate Trinity’s liberal arts and pre-professional programs and to encourage productive collisions among disciplines.
 Courses used to fulfill the Interdisciplinary Cluster requirement may also be used to fulfill Core Capacity requirements, a minor, or a second major.
-It is envisioned that most students will complete the Interdisciplinary Cluster by the end of their sophomore year.

 The major provides for in-depth study of a field of specialization.
 The requirements for each major are found in this bulletin in the departmental listings.
 Students may elect multiple disciplinary majors or construct a second, interdisciplinary major in consultation with their major advisers.